Thursday, April 28

 7. The Maine coon cat is the biggest of domesticated cats.
 The Maine coon cat can weigh up to 30 pounds and be up to 40 inches in length.
 One of the smallest domesticated cats is the Singapura cat.
 The Singapura cat can weigh up to 8 pounds and be up to 12 inches in length.

-8. Did you know that a person who loves cats is called an ailurophile?
-Ailurophile is a Greek word that means lover of cats.
+8. Did you know that someone who loves cats is called an ailurophile?
+Ailurophile is a Greek word meaning lover of cats.

 Share a fact about cats with us?